Neocreb/frontend-eloity-unified-ecosys/AFRICAN_EXTERNAL_SERVICES_INTEGRATION.md

 const sendSMSOTP = async (phoneNumber, otp, countryCode) => {
   const sms = africasTalking.SMS;

-  const message = `Your Softchat verification code is: ${otp}.
+  const message = `Your Eloity verification code is: ${otp}.
 Valid for 10 minutes.
 Do not share this code.`;

   try {
     const result = await sms.send({
       to: phoneNumber,
       message: message,
-      from: 'SOFTCHAT' // Your sender ID
+      from: 'ELOITY' // Your sender ID
     });

     return {